Faculty of Economics and Business, University of Zagreb: International Accreditation

-EPAS accreditation
+EPAS Accreditation

 In 2006, the Faculty developed a 4-year University bachelor's degree in Business (BDiB) study program, for Croatian as well as international students.
-In order to reach better position in the Southeast Europe, in 2008, a strategic decision was made to accredit the study program in English with the international European Program Accreditation System (EPAS) offered by EFMD - a global, non-profit, membership-driven organisation dedicated to management development.
-It is recognised globally as an accreditation body for business schools, business school programmes, and corporate universities.
+In order to reach better position in the Southeast Europe, in 2008, a strategic decision was made to accredit the study program in English with the international European Program Accreditation System (EPAS) offered by EFMD.
 The school obtained accreditation on February 9, 2011, as well as two re-accreditations: February 19, 2014 and February 15, 2017.

 AACSB Business Accreditation

-AACSB International is an American nonprofit organization based in Tampa, USA, whose primary role is the evaluation of higher education institutions in the areas of economics and business economics.
-The Faculty of Economics & Business was accredited by the AACSB in July 2019.
+The Faculty was accredited by the AACSB in July 2019.

 Facilities and student life

-Faculty of Economics & Business is located at the John F. Kennedy Square in Zagreb.
+Faculty is located at the John F. Kennedy Square in Zagreb.
 Its building become operational in academic year 1952/1953.
 With a renovation in 1987.
 Since November 2011, classes for the associate degree programs have been held in the new facility within the Scientific and University Campus Borongaj.
 The Faculty has 52 lecture halls with 4,021 seats, two teleconference halls, a library, sports facilities, and cafeteria.

 With more than 10,000 students, it is by far the Facility in the country.
 The Statute of the Faculty gives students the right to set up professional, sports and other non-political and non-profit clubs and student organizations.
-Currently, there are 12 active students associations registered with the Faculty.
+Currently, there are 12 active students associations registered within the Faculty.
 In addition, Faculty publishes 6 scientific journals.